 There is no other safe, inexpensive and successful way to lose weight permanently.

 You could get that resistant starch from a dietary supplement.
-Why not rather just get it from your food?
+Why not rather just enjoy it in your food?
 Researchers have found that it will increase the friendly gut microbiota, particularly the Bifido and Lactobacillus species; they then outnumber and help overwhelm any pathogens that are present[1].

 High fat diets remain controversial with researchers divided on the benefits when it comes to weight loss and health outcomes.

-Some research certainly shows that a high resistant starch diet with low fat had an immediate impact on weight loss; but not so with high lipids.
+Some research certainly shows that a high resistant-starch diet with low fat had an immediate impact on weight loss; but little effect on high blood lipids.
 All the fibre slows gastric emptying and sends messages to the brain about satiety.

 It is highly likely that the source may be the key; fruit oils (olive and avocado), seed lipids and animal fat.